-- freedom of choice for users in selecting the means of communication when contacting public authorities; and - security and improved legal protection provided by appropriate technical measures such as the Citizen Card.
+- Freedom of choice for users in selecting the means of communication when contacting public authorities; and - Security and improved legal protection provided by appropriate technical measures such as the Citizen Card.

-The recent amendments to the eGovernment Act, which entered into force on 31 December 2020, were made in consideration of the technical developments associated with a simplified smartphone-based use of the eID, as well as to increase the data quality and widen the use of the eID.
+The latest amendments to the eGovernment Act were made in consideration of the technical developments associated with a simplified smartphone-based use of the eID, as well as to increase the data quality and widen the use of the eID.
 They also introduced the legal basis for a digital driver's license for eID holders.

-Another amendment concerning the Supplementary Register for other data subjects is currently in preparation and should enter into force in the second half of 2022.
+Another amendment concerning the Supplementary Registry for other data subjects was published in the Austrian Federal Law Gazette in the summer of 2022 and will enter into force on 28 July 2023.